danslimmon/tourbillon/README.md

 If you get back a 204 response from the server, you're all set!
 You've just discarded data in the cloud with Tourbillon.

+Additionally, one of the nice things about the discardment-as-a-service paradigm is that, even if receive a connection error in attempting to POST your data, it will still be discarded correctly.

 Error Conditions
 ----------------